EmilyXu0427/EmilyXu0427-Food_Development_App_Fullstack_MERN/README.md

 <div>
 <h2/>Purpose and original interest</h2>
 </div>
 Previously, I have worked as Food Development Technologist in food industry.
 At that time, I need to develop multiple recipes for different projects and keep track of the recipe changes through time.
-One challenge I have encountered is lack of tools to keep track of these recipes.
-At that time, my only tool is excel and I have created multiple sheets under one excel which is very inconvenient.
-Therefore, I want to develop a webapp to replace my old excel sheet.
+One challenge I have encountered was lack of tools to keep track of these recipes.
+My only tool is excel and I have created multiple sheets under one excel which is very inconvenient.
+Therefore, I want to develop a web app to replace my old excel sheet.
 <br>
 <div>
 <h2/>End user functions</h2>